 Don't make yourself crazy trying to spruce up your home for guests.
 Your house does not have to be immaculate.
 It does need to be comfortable.
-Your home should be a place where your guests feel welcomed, and peace, joy, and laughter are felt.
+Your home should be a place where your guests feel welcomed and peace, joy, and laughter are felt.

-The main focus when hosting a holiday gathering at home is the food and drink.
+The main focus when hosting a holiday gathering at home is food and drink.
 You want to serve food that looks and tastes good, but you don't want to spend all day in the kitchen slaving over the stove.

 Easy And Quick Food Options for Holiday Entertaining

-You can't beat a charcuterie platter as the centerpiece for holiday entertaining!Because of the different cheese textures, and the additions of fruit, nuts, olives, and pickles, your charcuterie platter becomes the centerpiece of your table.
+You can't beat a charcuterie platter as the centerpiece for holiday entertaining!Because of the different cheese textures, cured meats, and additions of fruit, nuts, olives, pickles, jam, and honey, your charcuterie platter becomes the centerpiece of your table.

-For our entertaining, I love the Complete Cheese Board Set which comes with a cheese knife set, a wine server, cheese markers, and serving forks.
+For our entertaining, I love the Complete Cheese Board Set, which comes with a cheese knife set, a wine server, cheese markers, and serving forks.
 The set also includes a slate board that you can use for additional cheeses or fruits.

 What Do I Include On A Charcuterie Platter?

 When choosing your cheeses, include different textures, flavors, and types.
-I generally include a soft cheese, such as a goat cheese spread, a creamy cheese like Camembert or Brie.
-Add a cheddar (I like a sweet cheddar from Ireland) or a pungent cheese like Stilton blue cheese, for a contrasting flavor.
+I generally include a soft cheese, such as a goat cheese spread, a creamy cheese, like Camembert or Brie.
+Add a cheddar (I like a sweet cheddar from Ireland) or a pungent cheese like Stilton blue cheese for a contrasting flavor.

-We love the tart sweetness of grapes (use white and red grapes for a holiday picture perfect centerpiece.
-Sliced apples are also nice, and add a bit of holiday color.
+We love the tart sweetness of grapes (use white and red grapes for a holiday picture-perfect centerpiece.
+Sliced apples are also nice and add a bit of holiday color.